 As you become more senior, you might be asked to pitch for business or investment, or you might have to present to clients.
 These are really responsible roles that can make or break for many businesses and again, you need to make sure your presenting skills are up to scratch.

-As you get to management and leadership level, you could be asked to speak at conferences, to industry peers or to the media.
+As you get to the management and leadership level, you could be asked to speak at conferences, to industry peers or to the media.
 Can you imagine the damage that could be done to your reputation (and that of your organization) if you come across poorly on stage?

 Entrepreneurs and business owners are even more in need of strong presentation skills as they could find themselves talking to an audience of potential investors, angels or bankers as well as potential clients.
 Any business owner will also have to present their business at networking events.

 Those business owners that are confident presenters also have a whole new business development opportunity open to them.
-Speaking at events, from business breakfasts to conventions, is an amazing opportunity to put your business, your products and services and yourself in front of hundreds of potential customers.
+Speaking at events, from business breakfasts to conventions, is an amazing opportunity to put your business, your products and services, and yourself in front of hundreds of potential customers.
 If I speak at an event and don’t get at least a couple of new business inquiries afterward, I know something went wrong.

 My aim with the book was to give all these different audiences the confidence to create and deliver engaging and most importantly effective presentations.